canonical/fetch-service/docs/howto/test-the-fetch-service-locally.rst

    go run ./cmd/fetch --permissive-mode --cert=./ca.pem --key=ca.key.pem --permissive-mode --spool=./spool --verbosity=debug

-This will create a ``spool`` directory in your fetch service directory where artefacts will be stored.
+This will create a ``spool`` directory where artefacts will be stored.
 Debug verbosity is especially useful when examining what the inspectors are doing.

 Start a session
 ---------------